 - Avoid using vocabulary that you do not know or learned for GRE.

 - Do not make things up!

 - Don’t copy and paste from Sample Statement of Purpose from online sources.

-- Get the SOP reviewed
+- Get your college admission essay reviewed

 - Again – Be Original, Be Unique and Be Yourself.